“Vinnie’s going to get you, Vinnie’s going to get you.”

 Vinnie Murphy recounts a tale of leaving a Kerry nightclub back in the early 2000s shortly after his second retirement from inter-county football.

-He had taken a team down to play in the famous Páidí Ó Sé tournament and after being hammered by hosts, An Ghaeltacht, they flocked to one of the many watering holes in Dingle.
+He travelled south to play in the famous Páidí Ó Sé tournament and after being hammered by hosts, An Ghaeltacht, they flocked to one of the many watering holes in Dingle.

 “I suppose the greatest one for me was a couple of years after I played I took a team to the Páidí Ó Sé tournament and at the end of the Saturday, a bunch of us were in a nightclub, the likes of Darragh Ó Sé and few of the lads.”
 Murphy told Pundit Arena.